krig/hawk-guide/basic-concepts.rst

 Basic Concepts
 ==============

-Before we get started, we need to establish some basic concepts and terminology used in High Availability.
+Before we get any further, we should establish some basic concepts and terminology used in High Availability.

 Cluster